 More benefits of yoga in daily life include helping manage stress and anxiety and help you keep stay always relaxed.
 It also helps in increasing flexibility, muscle strength and tones-up the body.
 It improves respiration, energy and vitality.
 Practicing yoga might seem like just stretching, but it can do much more for your body from the way you feel, look and move.
 Yoga asanas build strength, flexibility and confidence.
 Regular practice of yoga can help lose weight, relieve stress, improve immunity and maintain a healthier lifestyle which are just few of the proven benefits of yoga.
 Yoga is not those forms of vigorous exercises.
 Rather, it is a form of systematic and rhythmic movements that have to be done one after another.
 Breathing patterns is important in the “ASANAS”.

 The first and most obvious yoga advantage is that it helps in improving flexibility.During your first class, you probably won’t be able to touch your toes, never mind do a back bend.
 But if you stick with it, you’ll notice a gradual loosening, and eventually, seemingly impossible poses will become possible.
 You’ll also probably notice that aches and pains start to disappear.

 Each time you practice yoga, you take your joints through their full range of motion.
 This can help prevent degenerative arthritis or mitigate disability by “squeezing and soaking” areas of cartilage that normally aren’t used.
 Joint cartilage is like a sponge; it receives fresh nutrients only when its fluid is squeezed out and a new supply can be soaked up.

 Strong muscles do more than look good.
 They also protect us from conditions like arthritis and back pain.
 One of the long term benefits of practicing yoga daily in life is that it helps prevent falls in elderly people.
-And when you build strength through yoga, you balance it with flexibility.
+When you build strength through yoga, you balance it with flexibility.
 If you just went to the gym and lifted weights, you might build strength at the expense of flexibility.
-You can also check out here for the best yoga training in Kerala.